 A durable, comfortable backpack is critical, typically 30-40 liters, fitted with straps and a support system that eases the load on your back.
 Hydration systems (like a CamelBak) are highly recommended for easy access to water without having to stop and unpack.

-Trekking poles are invaluable as they reduce the impact on knees and legs, provide balance, and can help establish a steady rhythm in your walking.
+are invaluable as they reduce the impact on knees and legs, provide balance, and can help establish a steady rhythm in your walking.

 H2: Sleeping Gear for Restful Nights

-Since nights on Kilimanjaro can be frigid, a four-season and an insulating sleeping pad are essential.
+Since nights on Kilimanjaro can be frigid, a four-season sleeping bag and an insulating sleeping pad are essential.
 These provide the necessary warmth and comfort to recover from a long day's trek and gear you up for the next.

 H2: Technical Gear for Special Circumstances